 SUP Pup 101: How to Paddleboard with Your Dog

-How do you and your dog start paddleboarding without any experience?
+You sure can.
+But how do you and your dog start paddleboarding without any experience?
 In this video, Ruffwear employees – and first-time SUP-ers – Brad & Umi and Julie & Beau volunteered to find out.
 With help from SUP instructor and dog trainer Maria Schulz, they learn all the basics of paddleboarding with a dog and tackle their first day on the water.

 The video's a good place to start, then keep reading for more resources that cover:

-- Gear you'll need to SUP with your pup
+- Gear you'll need to paddleboard with your dog

 - Maria's 5 tips for your first day

-- How to get your dog back on the SUP after a swim
+- How to get your dog back on the paddleboard after a swim

 - Inspiration for your next SUP adventure

 Renting or borrowing a board is a great place to start.
-If (when) you and your dog are hooked on the SUP life and ready to commit, your local paddle shop is a great place to go for help finding the right board.
+If (when) you and your dog are hooked on the SUP life and ready to commit, your local paddle shop is a great place to go for help finding the right board and paddle.